Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

 4. Configure a secure installation by typing `mysql_secure_installation` at the command line
 5. Start MySQL by clicking apple $$\rightarrow$$ system preferences $$\rightarrow$$  MySQL $$\rightarrow$$  Start MySQL Server

-If your a Windows user, follow the installation directions on [MySQL's website](http://dev.mysql.com/downloads/windows/).
+If you're a Windows user, follow the installation directions on [MySQL's website](http://dev.mysql.com/downloads/windows/).

 You'll also want to install the Python MySQL library.
 This allows you to interact with a MySQL database through Python.
 Installing the library is as simple as typing `pip install pymysql` at the command line.